System Design Space

 Decide where strict consistency is needed and where eventual consistency is sufficient.

-• Are stale reads acceptable and in which user flows is it safe?
+• Are stale reads acceptable, and in which user flows is that safe?

 • Are multi-row/multi-entity transactions required?

-• What level of read/write concern does the business require?
+• Which read and write guarantees does the business require?

 3. Replication

-Determine the purpose of replication: HA, geodistribution, read scaling, disaster recovery.
+Determine the purpose of replication: high availability, geo-distribution, read scaling, or disaster recovery.

 • Is sync replication necessary for critical data?